Isometric tensor network optimization for extensive Hamiltonians is free of barren plateaus: Introduction

-Unstructured circuits like the hardware efficient ansatz and brickwall circuits must be deep in order to cover relevant parts of the Hilbert space \cite{Dankert2009-80,Brandao2016-346,Harrow2018_09}.
+Unstructured circuits like the hardware efficient ansatz and brickwall circuits must be deep in order to cover relevant parts of the Hilbert space \cite{Dankert2009-80,Brandao2016-346,Harrow2023-05}.
 The high expressiveness of such circuits \cite{Sim2019-2,Nakaji2021-5,Du2022-128} can be seen as the source for the barren plateaus \cite{Holmes2022-3}.
-The latter can also be motivated by the typicality properties \cite{Goldstein2006-96,Popescu2006-2} of such states \cite{Ortiz2021-2,Patti2021-3,Sharma2022-128}.
+The latter can be motivated by typicality properties \cite{Goldstein2006-96,Popescu2006-2} of such states \cite{Ortiz2021-2,Patti2021-3,Sharma2022-128} which can, for example, display volume-law entanglement entropies.
 So, it is generally preferable to work with more structured and less entangled classes of states that are adapted to the particular optimization problem in order to balance expressiveness and trainability.